From 15 hours a day on HR questions to 2: a case for AI HR Senior

 When the library cannot support a good answer, the log captures it.
 Those gaps become the next quarter's document-cleanup backlog.

-“Before, every question started with, 'Who knows this best?'
+โBefore, every question started with, 'Who knows this best?'
 Foreign-worker documents, field-worker shift allowances, affiliate travel expenses, all the questions with branching rules were fastest when we could ask the long-tenured person.
 If that person was out, the answer stalled.
 Now AI HR Senior identifies the worker type and context first, then shows the related documents, previous answers, and whether admin review is needed.
 It makes the part that needs human judgment much clearer.
 For payroll and performance, I actually like that the AI does not make the final decision.
-It gathers the evidence.
-The speed helps, but the bigger change is that answers across channels finally sound consistent.”
+It just gathers the evidence.
+The speed helps, but the bigger change is that answers across email, chat, and phone finally sound consistent.โ

 Client HR operations lead